 Author: Rena Pirsos, JD, Legal Editor

-Updated to include a law permitting employers to deduct a fee for creditor garnishment administration, effective July 1, 2017.
+Updated to include a creditor garnishment exemption for certain disposable earnings, effective July 1, 2019.

 An explanation of the issues involved in complying with involuntary pay deductions.